wcsanders1/DesignPatterns/README.md

 ### Iterator

 This is a simple program that allows the user to enter strings onto a custom stack object, which uses the **iterator pattern** to allow `foreach` to be called on the stack.
 When iterating the stack, the values are popped and written to the console.

+### Mediator

+Did you come here for a debate?
+Good, because the debators are ready for you.
+Enter any argument, and they'll each provide a well-reasoned response.
+The debate mediator, implemented with the **mediator pattern**, will ensure that each debator takes a turn and provides a unique response.